jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 you can run skims using the --debug flag.

 This will generate SVG files in the ~.skims folder in your home directory.
-A total of four SVG files are currently generated, the first is the AST and the last one is the Syntax graph.
+A total of two SVG files are generated, the first is the AST and the second is the Syntax graph.
-(Note: The use and definition of the second and third SVG files is outside the scope of this documentation because they are in the process of being deprecated)

-You can run the debugger of your code editor or use as many `print` statements as you need, in order to see how each step is executed.
+You can run the debugger of your IDE in order to see how each step is executed.
-As mentioned in each step, each `generic` function found in each module is the origin point of the algorithm, so it is the most helpful to follow.
+Each `generic` function found in each module is the origin point of the algorithm, so it is the most helpful to follow.